-- If you also take sucralfate (Carafate®), allow at least 2 hours between the time you take furosemide and the time you take sucralfate.
+- If you also take sucralfate, allow at least 2 hours between the time you take furosemide and the time you take sucralfate.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (cirrhosis), anemia, diabetes, gout, hearing problems, low blood pressure, or systemic lupus erythematosus (SLE).
-Tell your doctor if you have a mineral imbalance (high or low levels of calcium, magnesium, potassium, or sodium in the blood).
-Make sure your doctor knows if you have an enlarged prostate, low protein in the blood, trouble urinating, or an allergy to sulfa drugs (such as sulfamethoxazole, sulfasalazine, sulfisoxazole, Bactrim®, or Septra®).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, anemia, diabetes, gout, hearing problems, low blood pressure, lupus, an enlarged prostate, trouble urinating, or an allergy to sulfa drugs.
+Tell your doctor if you drink alcohol.